-With few exceptions, hiring managers at American companies offer job seekers but one port-of-entry: buggy applicant tracking systems (AKA "talent management systems") that HR departments use to conduct keyword searches.
-Under this paradigm, robots judge applicants based on experiential demands without regard to their potential to add value to an organization's bottom line.
-Lou Adler, entrepreneur and best-selling author, best summarized this phenomenon in an article he recently published on LinkedIn:
+With few exceptions, hiring managers at mid to large-sized American organizations offer job seekers but one port-of-entry: buggy, unwieldy applicant tracking systems (AKA "talent management systems"), which pitiable job seekers must wrestle online.
+Under this paradigm, literal and figurative HR robots judge applicants based on experiential demands with little regard to the applicants' potential to add value to their organizations' bottom lines.
+Lou Adler, entrepreneur and best-selling author, summarized this disconnect in an article he recently published on LinkedIn:

 "Successful candidate will develop a new approach for reducing water usage by 50%" is a lot better than saying “Must have 5-10 years of environmental engineering background including 3-5 years of wastewater management."Correct.
 But ATSes can't judge applicants based on successes.
-And HR employees can't do it as well as hiring managers.
-So HR employees wielding ATSes certainly isn't the optimal scenario.
-American organizational leaders should spearhead searches for candidates in their fields of expertise.
+Nor can HR employees, who have little--or no--expertise in the jobs they're tasked to hire for.
+Clearly, organizational leaders should spearhead searches for candidates in their fields of expertise.
 But, tragically, a great many talented candidates are stonewalled before they even get a chance to make their cases to a decision maker.
-Consider the following anecdote from Yahoo!
+Consider the following infuriating anecdote from Yahoo!
 Finance:

 I'm a technical Product Manager.
 I've launched about ten big products.
 This is all I do.
 I work for technology companies.
 I got laid off in September, and I applied for a job online yesterday afternoon.